Skip to content

 Focus on CBD extracts and other active ingredients

-CBD gummies and CBD oils made from avocado and sweet almond are commonly consumed for relaxation, these products are manufactured in compliance with French standards for food supplements.
+Cannabidiol-based candies and natural CBD oils made from avocado and sweet almond are commonly consumed for relaxation; these products are manufactured in compliance with French food supplement standards.

-Oxidative stress remains a constant challenge for the body, but implementing an integrated strategy—combining a diet rich in antioxidants, a rigorous lifestyle, skin protection, and the use of quality supplements—can significantly reduce redox imbalance and protect your cells from oxidative damage.
+Oxidative stress remains a constant challenge for the body, but implementing an integrated strategy — combining a diet rich in antioxidants, rigorous lifestyle, skin protection and the use of quality supplements — makes it possible to significantly reduce redox imbalance and protect your cells from oxidative damage.

 Also read